1. Financial frauds

 Besides stealing bank cards and account details, cybercriminals have got really creative.
 Ever since the first online businesses entered the world, villains now target apps and websites.

 - Fake returns are unauthorized transactions made to false requests for returns.
+Businesses reimburse unlawfully obtained a merchandise or damaged goods in refund fraud, which is a typical financial scam.

-Phishing is a cybercrime that aims at stealing user’s confidential data — login and passwords.
+Phishing is a cybercrime that aims at stealing a user’s confidential data — login and passwords.
 This is achieved via mass email campaigns run on behalf of popular brands, as well as personal messages inside of the various services like social networks.

 Messages often contain a direct link on a fake website that looks exactly like the real one, or on a website that redirects the user somewhere else.
 When the user lands on a fake page, cybercriminals try to make the user enter his login and password that he uses to access a specific website, which allows villains to get access to bank accounts.